bibliotheca-digitalis/bibliotecha-digitalis-archive/data/misc/actions.md

 providing additional information in from where the video is from, consider this extra info that directly differentiates my videos from the original ones.

+### Append [Audio Backup] to title

+From now on, all videos will have [Audio Backup] appended to the title.
+This is to further distinguish my videos from the original ones.
+Again, the whole is not to compete with the original channel as much as possible.

 ## GitHub

 ## Removing